-It will be hard for you to generate an attractive income without a product line to offer to the public-especially to existing customers.
-Existing clients are easier to sell to than new customers.
+It will be hard for you to generate an attractive income without a diversified, full-service product line to offer to the public—especially to existing customers.
+Existing clients are easier, cheaper to sell to than new customers.
 They already trust you and have seen your track record.
-Providing they have further needs, they will buy from you over someone else–of course, to get the sale, you must have additional products to sell.
+Providing they have further needs, they will buy from you over someone else—of course, to get the additional sale, you must have additional products to sell.
 (They will not buy the same product—again!)

 Memoir Business – Products Generate Income

 Sometimes this is called a full-service product line.
-That is, you can provide the full-service the client needs to have the end result s/he desires.
+That is, you have set yourself up to provide the full-service the client needs to have the end result s/he desires.

 Both of us lost in the process.
 Of course, I subsequently developed a book production product line!

-If you wish to maximize your profits, think through the various purchases that a client would have to make to get what s/he wants and then develop those products so that the client no longer has to go elsewhere for any of the steps to success.
+If you wish to maximize your profits, think through the various purchases that a client would have to make to get the end product s/he wants and then develop those products so that the client no longer has to go elsewhere for any of the steps to success.

 Up-Sell and Cross-Sell Your Product Line

 Repeat customers are your most lucrative clients.
 With little extra marketing (read: expense and time), they will buy from you again as a result of your “up-sell” and “cross-sell” options.
 They will stay with you because they have a relationship with you and trust you to have their best interests at heart.

 Understanding the difference between “up-sell” and “cross-sell” is essential in creating a marketing plan for attracting repeat customers.r

 Here’s an example of up-selling: If a client likes your introductory workshop, s/he will also like your intermediate workshop.
 When a client signs up for the second program, s/he is an up-buy, repeat customer.
 Generally up-selling refers to buying up the scale on the same product.
 (Akin to taking French 101 and then taking French 201.)